Updated: Oct 4, 2021

 3. Visit the site at night if possible

 It's all well and good to have an idea of how everything is going to look, but if you're planning to kick on all night long, it's a good idea to visit the site at night to get an idea of the level of lightning, and what aspects you can and cannot see.
 We had a client at a private property wedding in Bowral make the mistake of hiring a thousand dollars worth of lounge suites and then placing them in an area of the property that was poorly lit at night and so they were not utilised at all.

 Festoon lighting hire is a great option to subtly light up a large area and create a magic vibe.

 4. Communicate with the Venue owners well in advance about requirements

 Sometimes hire items, ceremony requirements and reception seating may need to be delivered days in advance, or in time for styling and floristry.
 If these products need to be set up or packed up on the day, make sure your vendor is happy to provide staff, or alternatively you can organise people to do so.
 Often products like wedding arbours, wine barrels and timber tables cannot be left out in the weather overnight, so to avoid damage costs, ask the questions well in advance.

-and groom, or a stunning, well decorated wedding arbour really help capture the feel of the day.
-Don't overdue it with the little things, they will consume you.
+or a stunning, well decorated wedding arbour really help capture the feel of the day.
+Don't overdo it with the little things, they will consume you.